LoicKonan/5443-2D-KONAN/Assignments/P01/README.md

 - This is a wordle game in pygame.
 - The goal is to find the word in the grid.
 The word is hidden in the grid.
-- The word can be found horizontally, vertically, or diagonally.

 ### Instructions